zama-ai/concrete/docs/core-features/extensions.md

 ## fhe.identity(value)

-Allows you to copy the value:
+You can copy the value:

 ```python
 import numpy as np